 Full boarding where everyone belongs

 Unlike schools where a mixture of weekly, flexi and full boarding can lead to separate experiences, full-boarding is the norm at Oundle.
-Pupils live, learn and grow-up together seven days a week, forming lasting friendships and a true sense of belonging.
+Pupils live, learn and grow up together seven days a week, forming lasting friendships and a true sense of belonging.

 For military and diplomatic families, this consistency is invaluable.
 Whether stationed in the UK or posted abroad, their children become part of a stable and supportive environment, surrounded by friends, staff and House traditions that offer structure, continuity...and plenty of fun.

-Weekends aren’t just a wait for Monday—they’re packed with sport, House events, activities and time to relax with friends.
-It’s everything teenage years should be—busy, balanced, sociable and filled with memories that last a lifetime.
+Weekends aren’t just a wait for Monday - they’re packed with sport, House events, activities and time to relax with friends.
+It’s everything teenage years should be - busy, balanced, sociable and filled with memories that last a lifetime.

-Independence and a true sense of Community
+Independence and a true sense of community

-Living away from home develops a confidence, independence and resilience.
+Living away from home develops confidence, independence and resilience.
 Pupils quickly develop the skills to manage their time, take responsibility and support one another.
 Older pupils naturally guide and look out for younger ones, creating a strong, reassuring community, and for those with siblings at the School, there are plenty of opportunities to catch up during the week and at weekends.

 Oundle is academically ambitious and pupils achieve outstanding grades but this is never at the expense of wellbeing.
 The rhythm and time afforded by full boarding naturally supports learning, with structured study time, collaborative revision and a culture where intellectual curiosity is explored, shared and celebrated.

 Pupils benefit from supportive House Tutors, dedicated study sessions, academic societies and staff-led ‘vols’, as well as a peer group that motivates and challenges one another.
-Whether they are naturally independent learners or thrive with a little extra guidance, Oundle provides the right balance of structure and encouragement—stretching pupils to achieve their best in an environment where it's cool to work hard but pressure isn’t the driving force.
+Whether they are naturally independent learners or thrive with a little extra guidance, Oundle provides the right balance of structure and encouragement - stretching pupils to achieve their best in an environment where it's cool to work hard but pressure isn’t the driving force.

-Beyond the Classroom
+Beyond the classroom

 Our sporting culture is popular with pupils and parents alike.
 With outstanding facilities and a broad range of sports, pupils can hone existing skills or discover new passions.
 With so many options, sport here is about finding what you love, making it part of your routine and enjoying the camaraderie our sporting calendar offers.